-For over a decade now, we have been working in partnership with a range of Government and Non-Government Agencies to support them to shape and strengthen their models of practice with children, young people, families and their communities.
+For more than twenty years, we have worked in partnership with a range of Government and Non-Government Agencies to support them to shape and strengthen their models of practice with children, young people, families, and their communities.
 Our approach to transforming practice uses the strengths of locally developed and already contextualised evidence-based and evidence-informed approaches to innovation in service evaluation and design.

-It draws on the evolving national and international research about
+It draws on the ever-evolving national and international research about